 When the opening riff of Led Zeppelin’s “Good Times Bad Times” came through the radio in 1969, everything changed.
 Jimmy Page altered the course of popular music with a single guitar: his 1959 Fender Telecaster.
-Co-designed with Page and crafted in Corona, California, the Fender Jimmy Page Telecaster is an homage to that legendary instrument, which created some of the most iconic riffs of the 20th Century.
+Co-designed with Page, the Fender Jimmy Page Telecaster is an homage to that legendary instrument, which created some of the most iconic riffs of the 20th Century.

 We recreated the fast, smooth-playing neck profile of Page’s original Telecaster – worn by decades of playing – and capped it with a period-correct 7.25”-radius slab fingerboard.

 Designed for authentic Fender tone, the Jimmy Page Custom ’59 Tele® pickups deliver the incendiary, full-bodied tone that inspired all the unforgettable licks on Led Zeppelin’s first album.

 Whichever way you prefer to string your guitar, string-through-body or top load, this reproduction of a rare 1959 bridge has you covered.

 Not only did Jimmy Page’s famous dragon-painted Telecaster help write rock history through the genre-defining riffs it inspired with the Yardbirds and Led Zeppelin, it also boasted quite a backstory before it resembled a mythical beast.

 In the hands of its previous owner, Page’s longtime friend and Yardbirds bandmate Jeff Beck, this special Tele boasted a White Blonde finish, a maple neck and a slab rosewood fingerboard.
 As a prized piece of Beck’s rig, he played it often during his 1965-66 stint in the Yardbirds – a stint he landed after Page endorsed him to fill Eric Clapton’s slot after he left the band.